rtCamp/rtMedia/readme.txt

 == Upgrade Notice ==

-= 3.2.3 =
+= 3.2.4 =
 Requires BuddyPress 1.7 or higher, if using BuddyPress.
-Bug fixes.
+Updated translation files and bug fixes.

 == Sponsors ==